PeopleLogic Business Solutions (P) Ltd.,

 When the skill is so specialised that interviews can’t distinguish candidates

-In domains like prompt engineering, ESG reporting, fintech compliance, or AI model evaluation, the market is still figuring out what “good” looks like.
-A confident answer in an interview panel is not the same as demonstrated performance.
+In domains like prompt engineering, ESG reporting, fintech compliance, or AI model evaluation, the market is still figuring out what good looks like.
 The contract period is a far more reliable evaluation tool — three to six months of real work makes the assessment objective.
 You watch actual output, not proxy signals.

 5